NOTE: In 2011, MSTM Founder and Director Casey Makela was

 and attended many births with me from the time she was only 11 years old and I wrote about her

-her RN degree.
+works very closely with MSTM, as she has done for many years.
 MSTM alumni, you may have taken one of Hannah's body casting or DOULA classes at a past Midwifery

 Are you doing all that you can to foster sisterhood and welcome new midwifery interest?
 Find out why you should - read Casey's article on: